kevbrick/pipeIt/README.md

 $SLURM_JOBID   : Specifies the temporary subfolder to use  (see Temp folder requirements below)

 ### NXF_GENOMES Folder structure
+The Illumina igenomes folder structure is not yet fully integrated.

+#### Alternative genomes structure
 Each reference genome should be contained in a separate folder (i.e. $NXF_GENOMES/mouse_mm10).
 The sub-structure within this folder should be as follows:

 $NXF_GENOMES/\<genome\>/genome.fa                : Genome fasta file